 Inspired by a classic cocktail, the whiskey sour 101 is a modern recipe that puts a fun twist on the original.
 It's a lively drink featuring a fantastic bourbon and it may just become a new favorite.

 Everything that's great about the whiskey sour is in this recipe, but each ingredient gets a new spin.
+Wild Turkey created this cocktail recipe, so the brand's 101-proof bourbon is recommended.
 The typical lemon juice becomes a combination of grapefruit and lime, and honey is used instead of simple syrup.
-You also have the option of adding the traditional egg white and can finish it off with a cherry soaked in honey whiskey.
+You also have the option of adding the traditional egg white and can finish it off with a cherry soaked in honey whiskey (Wild Turkey American Honey is recommended).
 The resulting cocktail is both familiar and unique, so it's a lot of fun to drink.

 Gather the ingredients.

 Slice the cherry from top to bottom five times around the pit.
 Soak in a few ounces of honey liqueur for 30 minutes to 1 hour.

 In a cocktail shaker filled with ice, combine the bourbon, grapefruit juice, lime juice, and honey.

 In a small bowl, froth an egg white and add a dollop—the size of a bar spoon or teaspoon—to the mixture.